Review our resources for client conversations.

-American Century Diversified Corporate Bond ETF (KORP) seeks to take advantage of changing opportunities with a holistic investment process that dynamically adjusts high yield and investment grade allocations to pursue:
+American Century Diversified Corporate Bond ETF (KORP) seeks to take advantage of changing opportunities with a holistic investment process that actively manages duration and dynamically adjusts high yield and investment grade allocations to pursue:

 KORP integrates fundamental and quantitative expertise in a systematically managed portfolio.
 The investment process combines three key components that are designed to balance interest rate and credit risk and provide enhanced returns versus passive strategies.

 Dynamically adjusts investment grade and high yield components in an effort to balance interest rate and credit risk

 Screens individual credits to seek those with sound fundamentals, reduced default risk, and attractive valuations

 Adjusts industry and duration exposures as risks and opportunities emerge